TMJ Doctors Serving DFW Area

 Misaligned bite – Joint dysfunction can cause your bite (the way your upper and lower teeth fit together) to be misaligned.
 A misaligned bite can create painful and costly orthodontic issues that, if left untreated, will last a lifetime.

 An issue with your temporomandibular joint — TMJ for short — can ruin your life, or at least it feels like that.
-TMJ issues are painful, and it can lead to nagging discomfort since you move your jaw with basically every movement that you make.
+TMJ issues are painful, and they can lead to nagging discomfort since you move your jaw with basically every movement that you make.
 Whenever you eat, drink, talk, yawn or do just about anything with your mouth, your TMJ is hard at work.
 But what causes TMJ to flare up, and what can you do about it the next time you have a searing pain?

-The first step is to properly diagnose a TMJ flare up or issue.
+The first step is to properly diagnose a TMJ flare-up or issue.
 Since TMJ symptoms include intense headaches and ear pain, which are shared across many other conditions, TMJ can be hard to diagnose, at least in the early stages where the sudden onset of pain and discomfort can take you by surprise.
 Unfortunately, the only way to determine whether you have TMJ is to see a doctor and get a TMJ diagnosis, so if you’re wondering what causes TMJ to flare up, you might need the expertise of a doctor.

-The good news is that with proper care, you can decrease the intensity of your TMJ flare ups, as well as reduce their duration.
+The good news is that with proper care, you can decrease the intensity of your TMJ flare-ups, as well as reduce their duration.
 With luck, you may even be able to avoid them altogether.

 If you or someone you know is experiencing TMJ, we understand how frustrating that can be.
 At Beyond Smiles, we have specially trained experts to help diagnose and treat your symptoms, so you can find the treatment you need!
 Contact our office today to get in touch with a specialist.
 To book an appointment, call us or visit us online!
+We serve patients from Dallas TX, Plano TX, Addison TX, Garland TX, Richardson TX, Carrollton TX, and BEYOND!